OXFORD PUNTING

 The old cargo and fishing punts were often "RUN".
 That is they were propelled by one or more punters walking towards the stern during the SHOVE and then returning towards the bows before the next stroke.

 This was however not suited to the new use of the punt as a pleasure boat.
 So a method of propulsion from a fixed point at the stern was developed.
-This was known as "PRICKING".
-I wonder how many browsers will not allow this site to be seen?
-Gentlemen with imagination will realise that punting is all an extended metaphor anyway - but there we are.
+This was known as "PRICKING" (known on the River Wye as "SHAFTING")

 FIRST CATCH YOUR PUNT